Ozoniuss/webrtc/examples/rtp-to-webrtc/README.md

 ```
 docker compose -f webrtc/docker-compose.yml up --build -d
 ```
 5. Copt the answer from `/sdps/answer.txt` and paste it to the browser.
+Alternatively, the answer is printed to the container's standard output, so you can copy it from the container's logs as well (which is probably easier).

 6. Stream video:
 ```